mkimberlin/sencha-touch-experiments/README.md

 Getting Started
 ---------------
 Setting up a Sencha Touch project is easy.
 The Sencha Touch source can be downloaded from the [product page][3].
 Extract the Sencha Touch development JavaScript source and CSS to the desired location in your project.
 Then construct a simple HTML file that references both of these files as well as any application CSS files that you might have and the JavaScript source file that you will use.
+Be sure to include the HTML5 document type as the first line in the file.
 The source for such a page should look something like this:

     <!DOCTYPE html>
     <html>